25 Hidden Culinary Gems: A Foodie’s Dream

 Beer drinkers on street food market of Copenhagen, Denmark.
 Leisure in Scandinavia with drinks and food of popular city market

-One of the best restaurants in the world, Noma, is located in Copenhagen and it makes the perfect destination for the ultimate foodie.
+One of the best restaurants in the world, Noma, is located in Copenhagen, making the perfect destination for the ultimate foodie.
 But foodie travelers to this Scandinavian city will find a budding foodie scene here that is budget-friendly, too.
-The popular food truck park, Reffen, is home to 40 food stalls serving Nordic and international flavors seasonally as well as host to live music events and food and drink tastings.
+The popular food truck park, Reffen, is home to 40 food stalls serving Nordic and international flavors seasonally and hosting live music events and food and drink tastings.

 7. Florence, Italy